Shingles Painful Rash: Understanding the Varicella-Zoster Virus

 Diagnosis of Shingles

-Diagnosis is usually based on symptoms.
+Diagnosis is usually based on signs and symptoms.

 Physical Examination

-- They also evaluate pain levels.
+- Doctors examine the rash to assess the distribution of blisters.
+They also evaluate pain levels.

 Viral Culture